-By the end of the 18th century English women began to wear horse riding costumes worn by men; the Riding Coat was attached in a waist with a high collar and enough volume around the hem to keep the horse in a comfortable position.
+By the end of the 18th century, English women began to wear horse riding costumes worn by men; the Riding Coat was attached in a waist with a high collar and enough volume around the hem to keep the horse in a comfortable position.
 It was named Redingote in France.
-For women, the length of the jacket was shorter and the term ‘new woman’ was called.
+For women, the length of the jacket was shorter, and the term ‘new woman’ was called.
 As a style statement, French women started to wear jackets.
-Later in the 19th century the pattern for the Frock Coat, which remained the fashion until World War II, was used as the basis for the Riding Coat.
+Later in the 19th century, the pattern for the Frock Coat, which remained the fashion until World War II, was used as the basis for the Riding Coat.

 Films from Hollywood, in particular, began influencing fashion in the 1940s; men and women copied the styles and began to wear clothes conforming to the body’s natural lines.

 World War II brought women to the fore as men fought warfare, and women began to manage the business from home.
 This need for business attire for working women forced her to make clothing for herself with magazines and books available at the time.
-Women also began shaping their own men’s jacket.
-As men used a regulatory jacket as a uniform issued by the government for civil time.
+Women also began shaping their own men’s jackets as men used a regulatory jacket as a uniform issued by the government for civil time.

 Giorgio Armani designed a women’s jacket in 1980, which was cut into men’s clothing.
-He is accused of revolutionizing his jacket by softening and reducing the inner structure and by making it more comfortable to change the perception of a structured jacket.
+He is accused of revolutionizing his jacket by softening and reducing the inner structure and making it more comfortable to change the perception of a structured jacket.
 Armani is famous for its chic and timeless styles.
-In the 1990s menswear was influenced by women’s wear, Jean-Paul Gautier’s body hug fit, and the peculiar styles and colors of Alexander McQueen have made menswear more fun.
+In the 1990s, menswear was influenced by women’s wear, Jean-Paul Gautier’s body hug fit, and the peculiar styles and colors of Alexander McQueen have made menswear more fun.
 This has caused a revolution in the way that men’s clothing has since been designed and made.